Peter Bogdanovich, director of ‘Paper Moon,’ dead at 82

 Guillermo del Toro tweeted: “He was a dear friend and a champion of Cinema.
 He birthed masterpieces as a director and was a most genial human.
 He single-handedly interviewed and enshrined the lives and work of more classic filmmakers than almost anyone else in his generation.”

-Born in Kingston, New York in 1939, Bogdanovich started out as a film journalist and critic, working as a film programmer at the Museum of Modern Art, where through a series of retrospectives he endeared himself to a host of old guard filmmakers including Orson Welles, Howard Hawks and John Ford.
+Born in Kingston, New York, in 1939, Bogdanovich started out as a film journalist and critic, working as a film programmer at the Museum of Modern Art, where through a series of retrospectives he endeared himself to a host of old guard filmmakers including Orson Welles, Howard Hawks and John Ford.

 “I’ve gotten some very important one-sentence clues like when Howard Hawks turned to me and said ‘Always cut on the movement and no one will notice the cut,’” he said in an interview with The Associated Press.
 “It was a very simple sentence but it profoundly effected everything I’ve done.”